kontainapp/km/tests/readme.md

 * On production Kubernetes, kontaind installation process lands bin/km on the box so runenv-image can run by having bin/km volume-mounted.
 * Dynamic executables in their ELF info have hardcoded interpreter and RPATH pointing to /opt/kontain.

-### TODO

-NOW

-* fix and enable demo-dweb - Maybe just revert to Aline:3.10 or Alpine:3.8 ?
-Fails with a mix between ubuntu gcc /ninutils/elfutils and latest alpine stuff

-LATER

-* Place runtime and alpine-libs in ALL test and run environment
-  * try to put only NEEDED libraries
-  * remove -v from testenv and runenv usage - and only mount BIN for testenv
-* review install of the above on kontaind/kuberneres as optimization (see kontaind/installer)
-* reconcile docker run option for test/run/build env - we seem to be repeating them multiple times

 *** END OF DOCUMENT ***